Lightstreamer/Lightstreamer-kafka-connector/README.md

 #### `record.key.evaluator.schema.path` and `record.value.evaluator.schema.path`

-_Mandatory if [evaluator type](#recordkeyevaluatortype-and-recordvalueevaluatortype) is set to `AVRO` or `PROTOBUF` and the [Confluent Schema Registry](#recordkeyevaluatorschemaregistryenable-and-recordvalueevaluatorschemaregistryenable) is disabled_.
+_Mandatory if [evaluator type](#recordkeyevaluatortype-and-recordvalueevaluatortype) is set to `AVRO` or `PROTOBUF` and no [Schema Registry](#recordkeyevaluatorschemaregistryenable-and-recordvalueevaluatorschemaregistryenable) is enabled_.
 The path of the local schema (or binary descriptor) file relative to the deployment folder (`LS_HOME/adapters/lightstreamer-kafka-connector-<version>`) or as an absolute path, for message validation respectively of the key and the value.

 When using Protobuf, a binary descriptor file is required.
 This binary file is generated from the source `.proto` file using the _[Protocol Buffer Compiler](https://grpc.io/docs/protoc-installation/)_ (`protoc`).